 As a bottom-line statement to our article, we are not emitting judgment on any approach that is different from hexagonal or simply designed solutions.
 We do not believe that there are good or bad designs to software building.
 It all depends on the problem at hand that we are modeling for.
 We just want to provide an interpretation of hexagonal architecture by establishing a framework of analysis on why it’s important to consider the domain as the center of our system, especially when big/rich domains, and accompanying components are built from the inside to the outside.
 Finally, to paraphrase uncle Bob, “Everything but our domain is just a detail”.

-If you have questions regarding the article, or require additional information on the topic, or want to connect with one of our dedicated software developers, please reach out!
+If you have questions regarding the article, or require additional information on the topic, or want to connect with one of our software experts, please reach out!

 Author: